constttdev/moviewatch/README.md

-## MovieWatch is currently under Construction
+## MovieWatch is currently discontinued see updates at [the official Discord server](https://discord.gg/uWB9TPkKpA)